A Culinary Guide: Best food in the Everest Region

 - Dal Bhat: The classic Nepali dish of lentil soup, rice, vegetables, and pickles provides the best energy boost.

-Dal Bhat - Thukpa (Sherpa Stew noodle Soup)
+Dal Bhat - Thukpa (Sherpa Stew Noodle Soup)

 - Vegetable Fried Rice or Noodles